What is Sort in Excel?

-Firstly, it will sort the data based on the Segment column then will sort by Product and finally by Units sold (largest to smallest).
+Firstly, it will sort the data based on the Segment column.
+They will sort by Product and finally by Units sold (largest to smallest).

 Example #3 – Sorting Dates Data

 I have a sales table country-wise at different dates.
 I want to sort the data country-wise first and then date-wise (oldest to newest)

 - Step 1: Select the data first.

 - Step 2: Open sort of option.
 (ALT + D + S)